Mapalmeira/CAPTA/docs/en_US/servidor/README.md

 6. Configure:
    - **Execute as**: your dedicated account.
    - **Who has access**: anyone, even anonymous users.
+7. Grant the requested permissions (Google Drive and Google Sheets access).
-7. Copy the generated deployment link and use it in the ESP32 code.
+8. Copy the generated deployment link and paste it into the `ENDERECO_APPSCRIPT` field in the ESP32 firmware.
-8. Grant the requested permissions (Drive and Sheets access).
+9. Set up a shared security token between the Web App and the ESP32:
+   - In `Entrada.gs`, assign the token to `TOKEN_SECRETO`.
+   - In the ESP32 firmware, use the same token value in the `TOKEN` field.

 ### Notes

 - The `dadosPart/` folder must be manually created in the same directory as the script.
-- The security token must be configured both in the App Script and on the ESP32.
 - Requests without a token or with an incorrect token are automatically ignored.

 ---